BenderGroup/PIDGINv4/README.rst

 Prediction IncluDinG INactivity (PIDGIN) Version 4
 =======================================

-Please note that we are currently (9th June 2021) in the process of updating the models and files to the ChEMBL28 release.
+Please note that we have updated (retrained) PIDGINv4 for the ChEMBL28 release.
+For more information, including how to use the models trained on ChEMBL26 (v4.1) please visit https://pidginv4.readthedocs.io/en/latest/install.html

 |License| |docstatus| |betarelease|